gauravfs-14/ResQMe/README.md

 - **Incident Reporting Analytics:** Post-incident analytics for responders and city authorities.
 - **Decentralized Hosting:** Explore using P2P decentralized hosting for critical infrastructure resilience.

----

-Would you also like me to give you:

-- A `.env.example` template
-- Example **User Profile JSON**
-- Example **SOS Alert JSON**

-??
-If yes, I can append them at the end of this README neatly too! 🚀

-Would you like that? (just say: `yes, add env and examples too`) 🔥

 ## 👥 Team Members

 - **Amul Poudel**